petk/php-build-system/docs/evolution.md

   `HAVE_SQLITE3EXT_H` preprocessor macros anymore.
 * Added a new function `CHECK_HEADER()` which is intended to be used instead of the `CHECK_HEADER_ADD_INCLUDE()`.
+* The libxml2 library used by the official Windows builds has been upgraded to version 2.15.3.
+As a result, `DOMDocument::$documentURI` for documents loaded from a local file now contains a native filesystem path instead of a file URI.

 </details>